Elliott R. Corbett: Marriage to Alta Rittenhouse Smith

+Role in obtaining the right for women to vote

-She was president of the Oregon Equal Suffrage Alliance during these two pivotal years in obtaining women's equal suffrage giving them the right to vote throughout the United States.
-The United States Congress had passed the 19th Amendment to the United States Constitution on June 4, 1919, that would guarantee all women the right to vote but this then had to be submitted for ratification of three quarters of the states to secure adoption as part of the United States Constitution.
-The amendment was the culmination of a decades-long movement for women's suffrage in the United States, at both the state and national levels, and part of the worldwide movement towards women's suffrage and a forerunner of the movement towards women's rights.
+Alta was supported by her husband as a leading Oregon suffragette and she was president of the Oregon Equal Suffrage Alliance during the two years before the ratification of the 19th Amendment to the United States Constitution in obtaining women's equal suffrage that guaranteed all women the right to vote.
+It had been passed by Congress on June 4, 1919, but this then had to be submitted for ratification by three quarters of the states to secure adoption to become part of the United States Constitution.
+The Amendment was the culmination of a decades-long movement for women's suffrage in the United States, at both the state and national levels.

 Mrs. Corbett had called a large meeting of the Alliance at the Multnomah Hotel in Portland on November 7, 1919, with representation from throughout the state at which leading US suffragette Carrie Chapman Catt spoke.
-It was agreed by the meeting and supported by Mrs. Catt that "Mrs. Elliott Corbett call a meeting ... to draft an appeal to the legislators to urge a special session" [of the Oregon legislature].
+It was agreed at the meeting that the Oregon Equal Suffrage Alliance rather than Mrs. Catt's National League of Women Voters and supported by Mrs. Catt that the Alliance's president "Mrs. Elliott Corbett call a meeting ... to draft an appeal to the legislators to urge a special session" [of the Oregon legislature].
 Mrs Corbett with two other women, Effie Comstock Simmons (Mrs. C.B.
 Simmons) and Grace Harbison Torrey (Mrs. Harry Beal Torrey), of Portland met Governor Olcott and his executive on November 28, 1919.
 Mrs. Corbett, who acted as spokesman for the delegation, urged the governor to call a special session as until then he had been reluctant to do so.
 Mrs Corbett: "We feel that Oregon's influence is needed in the event that the so-called doubtful states are to ratify..."
 To that end the Alliance would welcome a special session of the legislature to ratify.
 If the expense of this was an objection of the Governor, Mrs. Corbett said that the women of the state stood ready to bear the expense of gathering the lawmakers.
 The governor responded that if the legislators asked for a special session, agreed to waive the per diem and mileage and confine their work to the Amendment he would call a special session.
 [In the event the women's offer to cover the costs did not prove necessary as the Alliance contacted all the legislators and they agreed to call for a special session and waive all expenses to vote on the Amendment].